okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## Password inline hook and Okta read-only mode

 Normally, if your external service responds to Okta indicating that the credentials are valid, Okta saves the password and can authenticate the user independently from then on.
-However, if your Okta org is in a [read-only mode](https://support.okta.com/help/s/article/What-is-Oktas-Readonly-Mode?language=en_US) at the time the end user signs in, then saving the password might not be possible, and the next time the end user attempts to sign in, the password import inline hook needs to be called again.
+However, if your Okta org is in [read-only mode](https://support.okta.com/help/s/article/What-is-Oktas-Readonly-Mode?language=en_US) when the end user signs in, then saving the password might not be possible.
+The next time the end user attempts to sign in, the password import inline hook needs to be called again.

 ## Removing Password from existing user store